Water is the most important substance on earth, and in the human body. We all know it’s important to drink water, but why? And how much is enough?

 • Buy yourself a new water bottle that you like, and try to keep it with you all the time.
 I prefer either glass or stainless steel – this will help you avoid all those terrible plastic chemicals.

 • If you aren’t a fan of plain water, try adding in some lemon, lime, oranges, cucumbers, or any fruits (fresh or frozen).
-This will flavor the water and may help you to drink more.
+This will flavour the water and may help you to drink more.

 • Make a habit of drinking a glass of water first thing when you wake up, throughout the day and into the evening.
 Don’t drink with your meals; you should have a glass of water 30 minutes before your meal and start drinking again 30 minutes after.
 This way it allows your digestive enzymes to do their job with your newly-eaten food, rather than being washed away.